George I of Georgia: Heritage

 The construction of Svetitskhoveli Cathedral in Mtskheta, now a UNESCO World Heritage Site, was initiated in the 1020s by George I.

 When King George I died, he left a dubious legacy.
 On the one hand, he let a third of his territories fall into the hands of the nobles, but diplomatically, he truly outdid his father, turning the man who was supposed to be his closest enemy (Kvirike III of Kakheti) into a loyal ally who helped him in his future campaigns.
 Diplomatically, he also succeeded in taking control of the internal affairs of his Armenian neighbor, but also made alliances that enabled him to avoid a first invasion by Byzantium.
 However, the same enemy defied all these dangers to invade southwestern Georgia in 1021-1023.
 But this did not prevent his distant eighteenth-century descendant Vakhushti Bagrationi from venerating him to the point of praising him in the Georgian Chronicles:

 " King George I died, still young and full of all sorts of qualities.
 No one among his ancestors had been his equal in energy, heroism, generosity, perfections of body and face, and ability to govern.
 He died leaving all the peoples of his royal domains in affliction, each one regretting his goodness, his heroism, his bravery."

 Traces of George I's reign are few and far between.
 The main one is the construction of the Svetitskhoveli Cathedral on the site of the former wooden church built under the protection of the Iberian rulers Mirian III and his wife Nana, in the 4th century.
 From the time of George I onwards, almost all future Georgian kings were crowned in the town of Mtskheta, the former administrative and now religious capital of Georgia.
 Indeed, Svetistskhoveli was the official seat of the Catholicos-Patriarch of All Georgia until 2004, when it was transferred to Holy Trinity Cathedral of Tbilisi.

 Family

-George I married Mariam of Vaspurakan, the youngest daughter of King Senekerim-Hovhannes Artsruni, who had allied himself with the Georgian monarch during the Armenian affair.
-According to sources, the marriage took place before 1018, when the couple's first child was born.
-Together, therefore, the couple had four children:
+George was married twice.
+His first wife was Mariam, daughter of Senekerim-Hovhannes Artsruni.
+His second wife was Alda, daughter of the King of Alania.
+George's children were: